openflighthpc/build.openflighthpc.org/docs/source/cloud/partials/workflow-prerequisites.rst

 - A 'domain' containing a network and security group
 - A gateway node with internet access
-- 2 compute nodes with internet access
+- 2 to 8 compute nodes with internet access

 Prerequisites
 -------------